maxtyson123/MaxOS/docs/Notes.md

 - - Next 2 Bytes: Checksum (CRC)
 - - Next 2 Bytes: Urgent Pointer (Pointer to the urgent data)
 - - Next 0 - 65507 Bytes: Data (Payload)
-- For security, the sender and reciver agree on an offset.
+- For security, the sender and receiver agree on an offset.
 This is the number of bytes that are added to the sequence number.
 This means that the sequence number is not the same as the data.
 This is to prevent people from being able to guess the sequence number and therefore the data, intercepting it and sending malicious data whilst impersonating the sender.
+- To disconnect, the sender sends a FIN packet.
+The receiver then sends an ACK packet.
+The sender then sends an ACK packet.
+The receiver then sends a FIN packet.
+The sender then sends an ACK packet.
+The receiver then sends an ACK packet.
+- To create the checksum the TCP header and the data is added together.
+The checksum is then added to the header.
+The checksum is then calculated again.
+If the checksum is the same then the data is valid.
+- It is calculated by adding the 16-bit words together.
+If the result is greater than 16 bits, then the carry is added to the result.
+The result is then inverted.
+- The command flags are what are sent in the TCP header.
+The flags are as follows:
+- - FIN: The connection is finished (1)
+- - SYN: Synchronize sequence numbers (2)
+- - RST: Reset the connection (4)
+- - PSH: Push function (8)
+- - ACK: Acknowledgement (16)
+- - URG: Urgent (32)
--
+- - ECE: ECN-Echo (64)
+- - CWR: Congestion Window Reduced (128)
+- These flags are used to control the flow of data.
+For example, the SYN flag is used to start the connection.
+The ACK flag is used to acknowledge the data.
+The FIN flag is used to end the connection.
 ### Hyper Text Transfer Protocol
 See also [Wikipedia - HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)
 TBC